Changelog

 Add layers or components to infinitely loop on your page.

-Stedi now rejects 837P professional, 837D dental, and 837I institutional claims that contain an invalid tax identification number (TIN) for the billing provider.
+Stedi now rejects 837P professional, 837D dental, and 837I institutional when a line item control number exceeds 30 characters.

 This edit – the industry’s term for an automated validation rule – catches the issue before it reaches the payer.